Science

 The First Study

-In an article in the July 19, 2002 Science, NIMH researchers (Ahmad Hariri PhD, lead author) reported on what may be the first study in humans to link genes to emotions.
+In an article in the July 19, 2002 Science, NIMH researchers (Ahmad Hariri lead author) reported on what may be the first study in humans to link genes to emotions.

 Healthy subjects performed a simple task as their brains were being scanned in an MRI machine.
 In response to a set of photos of "scary faces," something major happened.
 In some of the subjects, a certain part of their brain lit up, the amygdala, which plays a major role in fear and arousal.